BazzaCuda/CustomMenu/README.md

 # CustomMenu
 Build your own customized Windows desktop menu.
 Unlimited submenus with unlimited menu items.

-All your favorite applications, folders, Windows settings and Windows applets at your fingertips and easily accessed just by right-clicking on your desktop.
+All your favorite applications, folders, Windows settings and Windows applets at your fingertips and easily accessible just by right-clicking on your desktop.

 Many, many exciting features.
 And it's all free. (see the Wiki for a quick preview)